technicalwriting/tools/src/content/blog/sphinx-link-text-automation.md

 (Not having to think about this stuff is good!
 We technical writers have more than enough to think about!!)

-## Problems with how most docs SSGs approach link text
+## Problems with how most docs site generators approach link text

-In most docs SSGs, you have to manually create and maintain the link text.
+In most docs site generators, you have to manually create and maintain the link text.
 For example, over in `guide.md` we might have a section heading like this:

 ```